canmom/canmom.github.io/fiction/summoning.md

 So it went for three years of your life.

 Not all of the Master's sacrifices, of course, were mere animals.
 The most potent demons could only be summoned in a human host, and occasionally you would oversee a scrawny, hungry-faced mother or father appear at the threshold of the tower, a sobbing infant tugging at the hem of their cloak.
-The Master would seize the infant by the wrist, and draw out a jingling sack of coin that seemed to him just a trifle; the parent would hurry back into the darkness, not looking back for shame at their deed.
+The Master would seize the infant by the wrist, and draw out a jingling sack of coin that seemed to him just a trifle; the parent would hurry back into the darkness, not looking back at their shame.

-On many of those nights, storms lashed the tower, as if God wanted to punish the Master for his blackguardly deeds.
+On many of those nights, storms lashed the tower, as if God wanted to punish the Master for his blackguardery.

 You did not see what became of the children; such rituals were too dangerous to be entrusted to a mere 'prentice.
 But now and then you would see a face on one of the homunculi that seemed a little familiar.

 Of the Master's ultimate design... well, that remained unfathomable.
 As the years wore on, you saw him less and less, and he would be quicker to strike you or upbraid you.
-You had always flinched at his coming, but now the dread filled your lungs like a second demon, stealing all your breath.
+You had always flinched at his coming, but now the dread filled your lungs like a second demon, snatching away your breath.
 Yet some days, he would emerge from the workshop with a softer mood... he would look upon you with a sad smile, and lavish praise on your progress in the Arts.

 No divination could pierce his moods.
 You would sometimes lie wondering if your true parents would treat you thus, and find that you could scarce remember their faces.